goschtl/zope/zope-story-website/trunk/src/index.rst

       :zsection:`Compose Your Own`

-      To compose your own application or framework from scratch, or see how the packages within the Zope Framework can work for you, see more information below.
+      To compose your own application or framework from scratch, or see how the packages within the Zope Toolkit can work for you, see more information below.

       * `Zope 2 Application Server`_, a mature application server which has thrived in enterprise production systems for nearly 10 years.

-      * `Zope Framework`_, a place where more information about the Zope framework can be found.
+      * `Zope Toolkit`_, a place where more information about the Zope Toolkit can be found.

-      This variety of open source and commercial applications built from Zope Framework demonstrates a community with years of expertise solving a wide range of problems.
+      This variety of open source and commercial applications built from Zope Toolkit demonstrates a community with years of expertise solving a wide range of problems.
 A deeper inspection of the technology reveals powerful tools for managing complexity by fully leveraging the best dynamic features of the Python programming language.